InfoSeeking/IRIS/README.md

 </parameters>
 ```
 Here,
-- &gt;maxSentences&lt;: up to how many words to produce in the summary
+- &lt;maxSentences&gt;: up to how many words to produce in the summary
-- &gt;individualSummaries&lt;: create individual summaries for each document?
+- &lt;individualSummaries&gt;: create individual summaries for each document?
 Here it's set to "TRUE", which means you'd output three summaries (there are three documents).

 ##Summarization
 ###Response